hesturahmayani/hesturahmayani.github.io/index.md

 ## Portfolio
 My pedagogical expertise has grown along with my technical proficiency and strong analytical skills.
 I often help my colleagues with email and file management plus scheduling and calendar management.

-During my spare time, I am actively creating content about mindfulness and meditation newsletter since August 2024, now reaching 48 subscribers in December 2024.
+During my spare time, I am actively creating content about mindfulness since August 2024, now reaching 48 subscribers in December 2024.
 For content development, I utilize editing tools including GarageBand, Audacity, and Canva, selected for their efficient workflows, mobility, and functionality.

 Originally from Indonesia, I am a native speaker of both Javanese and Indonesian.
 My interest in languages has motivated me to develop strong proficiency in English.
 Since 2016, I have been expanding my linguistic capabilities with Swedish as my fourth language while establishing my life in Sweden.